glexe/greenLanternCard/readme.md

 ## Description

-It's a news app that uses the https://hn.algolia.com/api.
+It's a small app where I started learning the Swift UI and its syntax.
+No functionality